chaoss/community/governance-in-chaoss/path-to-leadership.md

----
-description: Path to CHAOSS Leadership
----

-# Path to Leadership
+# Path to CHAOSS Leadership

 ## What does leadership mean to the CHAOSS community?